1n4r1/1n4r1.github.io/_posts/2020-07-20-Hackthebox-Sauna-Walkthrough.md

 ![placeholder](https://media.githubusercontent.com/media/1n4r1/1n4r1.github.io/master/public/images/2020-07-19/sauna.png)

 # Explanation
-[Hackthebox](https://www.hackthebox.eu/) is a website which has a bunch of vulnerable machines in its own VPN.<br>
+[Hackthebox](https://www.hackthebox.eu/) is a website which has a bunch of vulnerable machines in its own VPN.

 This is a walkthrough of a box `Sauna`.

 # Solution